jctosta/deluge-compat/README.md

 ## Testing

-The project includes a comprehensive test suite with 100+ tests covering all major functionality.
+The project includes a comprehensive test suite with 115 tests achieving 100% success rate, covering all major Deluge functionality with full compatibility.

 ### Running Tests